 An Externship is an opportunity for students to earn a full semester or summer’s worth of academic credit by working full time, without pay, under the guidance of a practicing attorney at a carefully selected placement.
-Students can do an externship anywhere in the world.
-The placement can be with a federal trial or appellate judge, state appellate judge, public interest agency, government agency, an NGO in a foreign country, or corporate in-house counsel.
-Students can independently arrange externships with individual firms, or through organizations such as The Hague Justice Portal.
+Students can do an externship anywhere in the world, though many externships based in the United States may provide valuable experience in global law.

-There are also three exclusive Lewis & Clark placements in China, in both Beijing and Shanghai.
+Asia: There are exclusive placements in Asia, particularly for students interested in law firm experience.
+Past placements include firms in both Beijing and Shanghai, China.
 These externships are designed to round out a summer that begins with studying in Beijing through a partner program at Peking University.
 To learn more, visit the Studying in China site.